tiberna/k8s-voting-example/tutorials/step1-instructions.md

 On this you're stating that you want 1 replica of the pod and must have the label 'db' assinged to it.

-After that, you need to specify your pod definition:
+After that, you need to specify your pod definition.
+This pod will user the public available

 ```
 template: